duckdb/ducklake-web/faq.md

 <div class="answer" markdown="1">

 DuckLake can refer to three things:

-(1) the DuckLake data lakehouse format,
+1. the _specification_ of the DuckLake lakehouse format,
-(2) the `ducklake` DuckDB extension,
+2. the `ducklake` _DuckDB extension_, which implements the specification,
-(3) a DuckLake, a dataset stored in the DuckLake lakehouse format.
+3. a DuckLake, a _dataset_ stored using the DuckLake lakehouse format.

 </div>

 </div>

 ## Architecture